 How We Are Different

 In keeping with our principles, we have functioned as a cooperative system since day one.
-The majority of our volunteers are customers themselves, which emphasizes the strength-based approach of our services.
-Customer volunteers are involved in all aspects of West Side Campaign Against Hunger, including representatives serving on our board.
+Many of our volunteers are customers themselves, which emphasizes the strength-based approach of our services.
+Customer volunteers are involved in all aspects of West Side Campaign Against Hunger.
+They provide great insight into the community we serve, and some are members of our board of directors to ensure we best capture their needs.

 Between 1993 and 2013, we have been able to increase food distribution by 747%, reduce costs per meal from 80 cents to 55 cents, and improve food quality with fresh fruits and vegetables from the farmers’ markets and organic farms.